Yerbaneyro/chatty-app/README.md

 #### Send Button Issue **(SOLVED)**

 _In last version of app there is problem with send button.
-When user try to send a message it will not sending anything.
+When user try to send a message app not sending anything.
 Some fixing work at this point should be done._

 - [x] **I managed to solve it after time for my task end but its now working well...problem was related to element inside renderComposer in Gifted Chat tree.
 I fix it by importing Composer Class into the file use it in renderComposer instead of TextInput.**